Toyota readies executive reshuffle, aims for rapid response culture

 One of Niimi’s innovations has been a more flexible manufacturing system that would allow the firm to shift output with relative ease after disasters like the 2011 earthquake in Japan, which is being introduced in plants globally.

-Every year, Toyota discloses executive and organizational changes ahead of its annual shareholders’ meeting in June.
+Every year, Toyota discloses executive and organisational changes ahead of its annual shareholders’ meeting in June.
 In the past two years it has made its announcement in early March.

 Toyoda was stung by criticism that the company was too slow to respond to customer concerns after a wave of safety-related recalls that began shortly after he became president in 2009.